rotexsoft/leanorm/README.md

 These are the branches in this repository:

-- **master:** contains code for the latest major version of this package.
+- **master:** contains code for the latest major version (4.1.x) of this package.
+- **4.0.x:** contains code for the 4.0.x versions of this package.
+Only bug fixes should be added to this branch.
+This branch is feature complete.
 - **3.x:** contains code for the 3.x versions of this package.
 Only bug fixes should be added to this branch.
 This branch is feature complete.
 - **2.2.x:** contains code for the 2.2.x versions of this package.
 Only bug fixes should be added to this branch.
 This branch is feature complete.
 - **1.X:** contains code for the **1.X** versions of this package.
 This branch is abandoned.